 Instructions

-- Continue to stir and cook the mixture for about 2 or 3 minutes, until the mixture is fragrant - do not allow the garlic to burn.
+- Continue to stir and cook the mixture for another 2 or 3 minutes, until the mixture is fragrant—do not allow the garlic to burn.

 Add the rest of the ingredients:

-- Add in the tomato sauce, crushed tomatoes and beer.
+- Add in the tomato sauce, crushed tomatoes, and beer, followed by the corn, kidney beans, and bulgur wheat.

-- Stir everything together and bring to a simmer over medium-high heat.
+- Stir everything together and bring the chili to a simmer.

-- Reduce the heat to medium and cook for 20-25 minutes, until the bulgur is cooked through and tender.
+- Reduce the heat to medium, cover the pot, and cook for 20-25 minutes, until the bulgur is cooked through and tender.

-- Remove the lid and stir in the salt.
-Simmer uncovered for another 15 minutes until the chili has thickened.
+- Simmer the chili, uncovered, for another 15 minutes, until the chili has thickened.

-- Ladle the chili into serving bowls.
-Add your favorite toppings and serve it hot.
+- Ladle chili into serving bowls.
+Add your favorite toppings and serve the chili hot.

 Delish ...